thewca/wca-regulations/wca-regulations-2012.md

     - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able ensure that all WCA Regulations are followed at all times.
   - 1e2) Each competitor shall be available for judging, if needed by organisation team.
 Penalty: disqualification from the competition.
 - 1f) Each event must have one or more scramblers.
 Exception: puzzles that are not scrambled
   - 1f1) A scrambler applies scramble sequences to prepare solved puzzles for attempts.
+[NOTE: The word “solved” seems superfluous.
+I assume the point is to stress that a scramble sequence is applied to a solved puzzle, and not to an unsolved puzzle.
+So there are two points condensed into one point, namely, “scramble sequences must be applied to solved puzzles (not scrambled puzzles)” and “the scrambler applies the scramble sequence to the puzzle for attempts”.
+I think these points should be made separately, rather than condensing them into one sentence. ]
   - 1f2) Each competitor shall be available for scrambling, if needed by organisation team.
 Penalty: disqualification from the competition.
 - 1g) Each event must have one or more score takers.
   - 1g1) A score taker is responsible for compiling results.